 Gantt Charts are effective tools in scheduling.
 It is useful for small and medium-sized projects but when the project size gets larger, it will be difficult to use it without software.

-In this article, we discuss the Gantt Charts by analyzing a simple Gantt Chart Example.
+In this article, we discuss the Gantt Charts by analyzing a simple Gantt Chart Example for Construction.
 We hope that it will be useful for professionals working in the field of project management.